-meaningfully with Indigenous staff, patients and visitors. national Cultural Package with rele national Cultura Package with re content added i We will develop a standard national Cultural Awareness Package with relevant local content added in consultation RAP Subcommittee/ Directors of Mission October 2010 An Aboriginal and Torres Strait Islander Cultural Awareness Package is incorporated into orientation and mandatory education sessions.
+2.3.1 We will develop a standard national Cultural Awareness Package with relevant local content added in consultation with our Regional Advisory Groups. national Cultural Awareness Package with relevant local content added in consultation with our Regional RAP Subcommittee/ Directors of Mission October 2010 An Aboriginal and Torres Strait Islander Cultural Awareness Package is incorporated into orientation and mandatory education sessions.
 National Director of Mission December 2010 All Boards, executive and RAP Subcommittee receive the Cultural Awareness Package.
 CEO's December 2011 50% of staff to have received the Cultural Awareness Package within its first year.
-CEO's From December 2010 Staff who have completed the Cultural Awareness Package state that this has helped them to provided better patient outcomes to Aboriginal and Torres Strait islander patients. local Aboriginal ts of cultural celebration with and Torres Strait unities.
-These include Directors of Mission June 2010 Welcome to Country provided and Aboriginal and Torres Strait Islander flags displayed at all major public gatherings.
+CEO's From December 2010 Staff who have completed the Cultural Awareness Package state that this has helped them to provided better patient outcomes to Aboriginal and Torres Strait islander patients.
+2.3.2 We will either host or participate in significant events of cultural education and celebration with local Aboriginal and Torres Strait Islander communities.
+These include NAIDOC week, Sorry Day and National Reconciliation Week.
+Directors of Mission June 2010 Welcome to Country provided and Aboriginal and Torres Strait Islander flags displayed at all major public gatherings.